RandomFeatures/TweenEngine-CSharp/README.md

 This is a port of Aurelien Ribon amazing Universal Tween Engine to C# I did the port back in 2012 and it has not been maintained.
 I found the Universal Tween Engine to be very useful in my Android games.
-So when I started picking up C# again I decided to port/recreate it just incase I decided to make more games.
+So when I started picking up C# again I decided to port/recreate it just in case I decided to make more games.

 ## Original Code